Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Asymptotic Residual for Optimization

 To compute $\alpha^{\ast}$ and $\beta^{\ast}$ in Theorem~\ref{th:main}, we need to optimize the function $F(\alpha, \beta)$ in~\eqref{eq:SO}.
 Fortunately, for some distribution $p_{\txX}(x)$, we can write the expectation $\Ex{\env_{\frac{\alpha \lambda}{\beta \sqrt{\Delta}} f} \paren{X + \frac{\alpha}{\sqrt{\Delta}} G}}$ in~\eqref{eq:SO} with an explicit formula.
 For example, when the distribution of the unknown vector is given by the Bernoulli-Gaussian distribution as

-the expectation can be easily computed with the PDF and CDF of the standard Gaussian distribution.
-Here, $\delta_{0}(\cdot)$ denotes the Dirac delta function.
+the expectation can be easily computed with the PDF and CDF of the standard Gaussian distribution, where $\delta_{0}(\cdot)$ denotes the Dirac delta function and $p_{0} \in (0,1)$.
+For details of the derivation, see Section~\ref{app:exp}.
 For the Bernoulli distribution given by

-we can also obtain the explicit form of the expectation.
-For details of the derivation, see Appendix~\ref{app:exp}.
+we can also obtain the explicit form of the expectation in a similar way.
 In such case, we can easily optimize $F(\alpha, \beta)$ by line search techniques such as ternary search and golden-section search~\cite{luenberger2008}.
 When the exact computation of the expectation is difficult, we can approximate it by the Monte Carlo method with many realizations of $X$ and $G$.

 From Theorem~\ref{th:main}, we can predict the optimal value of the objective function and the residual in the empirical reconstruction for compressed sensing problems.
 Figure~\ref{fig:objective_residual} shows the comparison between the empirical values and their prediction, where $N = 100$ and $M = 90$.